DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 query the SqlCommand expression must be altered.
 This can be found by selecting the background of the Data Flow and scrolling down the "Properties" page to "Expressions" as shown here:
 ![Expressions.PNG](/.attachments/Expressions-b20b031c-8cf3-4d82-8598-972dc9f5d40f.PNG)
-To edit an existing one, click on the RHS most part of the value that lists the query string to bring up the editor To add a new one click on the `...` button to the right of `Expressions` root and in the dialog that appears select an available SqlCommand from the drop down then click the `...` button to bring up the Expression Editor:
+To edit an existing one, click on the RHS most part of the value that lists the query string and a `...` button should appear, click on this to bring up the editor
+To add a new one click on the `...` button to the right of `Expressions` root and in the dialog that appears select an available SqlCommand from the drop down then click the `...` button to bring up the Expression Editor: